-- Then connect the Questions to data attributes and the Answer Options to the corresponding attribute values.
+- Connect the Questions to data attributes and the Answer Options to the corresponding attribute values.

 - Most probably, you will need to refine or change your advisor concept since some aspects might be reflected differently in your product data.

 - Attach Questions and Answer Options to product attributes and their values by setting the data binding.

 In any case, creating great Product Guides with good usability and recommendation behavior requires a close link of the advisor concept and the corresponding product data.
 It is always an iterative process - the Workbench is designed around the idea of providing you full flexibility to start wherever you like, no matter if you want to work data-driven or concept-driven.